stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 Now *this* is really powerful: We could apply the same function to *any* traversable data structure.
-It therefore makes absolutely no sense to specialize `zipWithIndexIO` to lists only:
+It therefore makes absolutely no sense to specialize `zipListWithIndexIO` to lists only:

 ```idris